prachigauriar/Task/README.md

 Once you’ve created a workflow, you need to create tasks that represent your work and add them to your workflow.
 Each task is represented by a `TSKTask` instance.
-Before exploring the specifics of the class hierarchy further, let’s look at how to create workflows with various task configurations.
+Before exploring the specifics of the Task class hierarchy further, let’s look at how to create workflows with various task configurations.

 The simplest non-empty workflow contains a single task:

 ![Workflow with a single task](Resources/Example-A.png)

-Creating this workflow is trivial:
+In this workflow, task *A* is the lone task, with no prerequisites.
+Creating it is trivial:

 ```objc
 TSKWorkflow *workflow = [[TSKWorkflow alloc] initWithName:@"Workflow A"];